preparingforexams/twittergram/README.md

 poetry run twittergram <command-name>
 ```

+The command name differs depending on whether you want to forward tweets, toots, or emails.
+The app
+will forward all messages that were published since the last time it ran, you'll have to take care
+of scheduling runs yourself, e.g. using a cron job.
+If the app never ran before, it'll forward the
+ten most recent messages.

+### Configuration

 The app is configured using dotenv files and environment variables, the latter taking precedence.
 If a file called `.env` exists, it will always be loaded.
 You can specify additional dotenv files to
 load with the `--env` command line option: